 Instructions

 - Remove the chicken from the fridge 30 minutes before cooking to allow it to warm up to room temperature.
-Press the rotisserie function on your air fryer and allow it to preheat.
+Press the rotisserie function on your air fryer or preheat to 350 degrees F.1 4-5 pound whole chicken

 - Remove the giblets from inside the cavity and remove any excess fat, skin and leftover feathers.
 Pat the chicken dry with paper towels.

 - Add the olive oil, juice from ¼ of the lemon, spices and herbs to a small bowl.
 Season the chicken with the spices all over, under the skin and inside the cavity.
-Add some lemon wedges inside the cavity.
+Add some lemon wedges inside the cavity.½ tablespoon extra virgin olive oil, 1 lemon, 1 teaspoon salt, ½ teaspoon black pepper, 3 garlic cloves, 1 teaspoon smoked paprika, 2 sprigs thyme, 2 sprigs rosemary

 - Next, tie up the chicken with kitchen twine.
-Skewer the chicken firmly onto the spit of the skewer of your air fryer.
+Skewer the chicken firmly onto the spit of the skewer of your air fryer if you have the rotisserie spit.

-- Cook for 50-60 minutes until the temperature of the chicken breast reaches 165 degrees F.
+- If you have the rotisserie spit, air fry for 50-60 minutes at 350 degrees F until the temperature of the chicken breast reaches 165 degrees F.

 - Let cool, slice and enjoy.